Pianot-T/test/README.md

 pip install -r requirements.txt
 ```

-2. Export your API credentials.
-You can configure either Bing Visual Search or SerpApi:
+2. Provide your API credentials.
+You can configure either Bing Visual Search or SerpApi.
+There are two ways to supply the keys:

+   * **Environment variables** (existing behaviour)
+   * **Configuration file**: copy `config_example.py` to `config.py` and edit it with your credentials.
+This file is ignored by git.
+   * **.env file**: create a `.env` file with the same variables if you prefer keeping them outside the code.

 ```bash
 # For Bing